missinglink/huntsman/README.md

 huntsman.extension( 'cheerio', { lowerCaseTags: true } )
 ```

-The `res.extension.cheerio` function is available in your `on` callbacks when the response body is valid HTML.
+The `res.extension.cheerio` function is available in your `on` callbacks when the response body is HTML.

 ```javascript
 spider.on( 'example.com', function ( err, res ){